How to Do Music Study

 –Mrs. Howard Glover, quoted by Charlotte Mason, Vol. 6

-For all or any of the reasons above: music study/appreciation should be part of our children’s education!
+For any or all of the reasons above: music study should be part of our children’s education!

 What Does Charlotte Mason Music Study Look Like?

-You don’t have to buy a particular curriculum or make detailed plans to “teach” music to include music study in your homeschooling.
+You don’t have to buy a particular curriculum or make detailed plans to “teach” music to include music study in your home education.
 Thankfully, you don’t have to play an instrument or be trained musically to enjoy and listen to excellent music.

-Similar to Picture Study, you can simply just choose one composer for a term/unit/month/semester and play several pieces of one composer until the style is familiar and recognizable to your children.
+Similar to Picture Study, you can simply choose one composer for a term/unit/month/semester and play several pieces of one composer until that composer’s style is familiar and recognizable to your children.
 Additional ideas:

-• Make it a daily habit to listen to a particular piece of music for one week when you are accomplishing other tasks– upon rising, at mealtime, when doing chores, when children are getting ready for bed, etc.
+- Make it a daily habit to listen to a particular piece of music for one week when you are accomplishing other tasks– when your kids are getting up in the morning, at mealtime, when doing chores, when children are getting ready for bed, etc.

-• You may incorporate Music and Composer Study into history, as we do with our curricula, studying each composer and listening to his* music as we learn about the time period in which he or she lived.
+- You may also incorporate Music and Composer Study into history, as we do with our curricula, studying each composer and listening to his* music as we learn about the time period in which he or she lived.

-How Do I Make Sure My Students Are Engaged?
+How Do I Make Sure My Students Are Engaged with Music Study?

-• For younger children to experience the music, invite them to dance to it!
-(Have you ever met a young child who disliked dancing?)
+- For younger children to experience the music, invite them to dance to it!
+(Have you ever met a young child who disliked dancing?
+Me, either!)

 Ideas for Further Study